Computing large market equilibria using abstractions: Introduction

-We apply these abstraction methods, which can be used together, to real datasets including a novel one which we have collected and evaluate the quality of solutions with various levels of abstraction.
-We find that the equilibria found even in very coarse abstractions have quite decent properties.
+We apply these abstraction methods, which can be used together, to real datasets including a novel one which we have collected, and evaluate the quality of solutions for various abstraction levels.
+We find that the equilibria found even in coarse abstractions have low errors in envy, regret, maximin share, distance to Pareto optimality, and Nash social welfare.